Karzam/Blog/content/posts/using-vue-js-everyday.md

 title: Using Vue.js everyday
 date: 2019-11-27
 tags: ['tech']
 description: "Vue.js is one of the most trending frameworks.
 I've been using it everyday for more than one year, and it feels great.
-Here are some of the things I like the most with it."
+Here are some of the things I like the most with it..."
 ---

 Vue.js is one of the most trending frameworks.
 I've been using it for more than one year in my current job, and it feels great.
 I used to work with React & React Native, and I wanted to share my point of view and some of the things I like the most with it, compared to other frameworks, and even globally.